Flynsarmy/wp-flyn-syntax/README.md

 out first and then pushes them back in with highlighting at the end.
 The result is source code formatted and highlighted the way you intended.

+Flyn-Syntax supports WordPress Gutenberg.

 Want to contribute?
 Flyn-Syntax can be found [on Github](https://github.com/Flynsarmy/wp-flyn-syntax).
 Fork and submit your pull requests today!

 ## Installation

-1. `git clone --recursive https://github.com/Flynsarmy/wp-flyn-syntax /path/to/wp-content/plugins/flyn-syntax`
+1. `git clone https://github.com/Flynsarmy/wp-flyn-syntax /path/to/wp-content/plugins/flyn-syntax`
+1. `composer install`
+1. `npm install`
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Create a post/page that contains a code snippet following the syntax from the Usage below.